ArtemioUrbina/240pTestSuite/README.md

 ## TODO

 General:
-- Homogenize interface access.
-Either "B" is always exit or START is always exit.
-    - No need for MVS and AES swapping controlls (for help), we can keep the same layout
-    - AES gives us select, but it shall remain unused since UNIBIOS uses that as credit when in MVS mode in an AES
 - Update Help to reflect all current changes
+	- Button references after remapping
+	- new optuons in patterns that have been modified
 - Verify all patterns have 304/320 and 224/256 support when needed
 - Verify all patterns follow IRE 100
     - Add text in help for cases where this is not followed (SMPTE, EBU and PLUGE)
-- Save settings to backup RAM/Memory Card
+- Save settings to backup RAM/Memory Card (?)
 - Maybe have a Memory Card Viewer (?)

 Patterns: